Stabax/Racedriver/README.md

 ### How to Build ###

+You need to grab dependencies if they are not installed on your machine, you can do so with the following command-lines:
+    git submodule init
+		git submodule update
-The makefile should auto-generate the game based on your platform Enjoy!
-Racedriver binary will be generated inside ./bin folder!
+Then, running make should auto-generate the game based on your platform.
+Enjoy!
+Racedriver binary will be built inside ./bin folder!